FamroFexl/ShulkerLoader/README.md

 # ShulkerLoader
-Redirects item pickups into an offhand shulker box!
+Minecraft Mod for redirecting item pickups into an offhand shulker box
+# How To Build
+`gradlew build`